 All of the hotels we use are clean, comfortable, and of the highest quality by Bhutanese standards.
 They are all approved by the Department of Tourism.
 Western Bhutan (Thimphu, Paro, Phuntsholing, Wangdue, Bumthang, and Punakha) has the best hotels.
 Hotel categories by A, B, C class, we give priority to offer our customers A class.

 Central and eastern Bhutan has slightly lower quality hotels.
 We use the best quality available in each region.
 In general, Bhutanese hotels are modest and simple.
 Your hotels in Bhutan will provide you pillows, blankets, sheets, towels, bathroom tissue, and soap.
 You have to take your own toothbrush, toothpaste, lotions, and other items.
 Most hotels will have telephones.

 The hotels and restaurants will serve a variety of dishes (Bhutanese, Indian, Chinese, and Continental).
 You can request spicy or no spicy, depending on your preference.
 It is no problem if you are a vegetarian or have food allergies.
 Just let your guide know, and he will instruct the chefs on what type of food to prepare for you.

 While traveling with Trekking Mart, your safety and security is our prime concern and it’s our responsibility too.
-So, regarding the safety concern your guides have full authority to cancel or divert any part of the itinerary.
-We try our every best effort in the perfect completion of your trip but who knows, what the nature do?
+So, regarding the safety concern, your guides have full authority to cancel or divert any part of the itinerary.
+We try our very best effort in the perfect completion of your trip but who knows, what nature does?
 Thus, in case of any unexpected happening, please be flexible to change the plan.

 Note: For more information about Bhutan, contact us.